 *Each patient is unique and individual results may vary.

-The thing that makes a breast look perky is actually nipple position.
-Ideally, your nipples should be pointing straight out when you look in the mirror.
-However, in women who have sagging breasts, the nipples droop and point down towards the ground.
-This is called ptosis and the more ptotic your breasts, the more likely it is that you will need a lift.
-A good rule of thumb is that if your nipples sit at or below your inframammary fold then you would benefit from a breast lift.
+Ideally, your nipples should be pointing straight ahead when you look at yourself in the mirror.
+However, in women with ptotic breasts, the nipples tend to point down towards the ground.
+A general rule of thumb for Dr. Doherty is that if your nipples sit at or below the inframammary fold, which is the crease beneath your breasts, you will benefit from a breast lift.

 Breast Lift Procedure